How to Automate Your Sales Closing Techniques with Outgrow

 Testing the integration

-Go ahead and click the “Send Test To Process Street” button at the bottom of the next step, and wait as Zapier fires of a quick test.
+Go ahead and click the “Send Test To Process Street” button at the bottom of the next step, and wait as Zapier fires a quick test.

 If you’ve done everything correctly, you’ll see something similar to this: